 To treat your pain and other symptoms from degenerative disc disease, you could look into alternative treatments.
 As the name implies, they are alternatives to medication, physical therapy, or surgery—the typical "Western" approach to medicine.

-You may consider going to a complementary and alternative medicine (CAM) practitioner; CAM is a somewhat sweeping grouping of practices and therapies that aren't considered part of conventional medicine right now.
-It includes acupuncture, homeopathy, and massage.
+You may consider going to a complementary and alternative medicine (CAM) practitioner, also referred to as an integrative health professional.
+CAM is a somewhat sweeping grouping of practices and therapies that aren't considered part of conventional medicine by some health care providers.
+CAM or integrative therapies include traditional Chinese medicine, acupuncture, homeopathy, and massage.
 Many patients have reported that these treatments have really helped.

 Acupuncture: Developed in China, acupuncture uses very fine needles—and no medication—to treat your pain.
 Practitioners believe that you have an energy force called your Chi (it can also be spelled Qi, but both forms are pronounced "chee").
 When this force is blocked, you can develop physical illness, such as back pain.
 Therefore, you need to free up your body's Chi channels, which practitioners call your meridians.
 Acupuncture works to restore a healthy, energetic flow of Chi.

 Acupuncture needles are almost as thin as strands of hair.
 Based on your symptoms and exact diagnosis, a practitioner will insert the needles; you'll most likely have multiple needles inserted during one session.
 The practitioner will target precise points in your body's meridians, and the needles will be left in for 20 to 40 minutes.
 It's been suggested that acupuncture needles cause your body to release certain neurochemicals, such as endorphins or serotonin, and they help in the healing process.